-However, a robust trend is found in Scandinavia, where Norway, Finland and Sweden become higher correlated.
-This change partly also holds for the Baltic region.
-At the same time Scandinavia decouples robustly from some parts of Southern Europe (e.g. SE-GR, NO-ES).
-In the context of large scale European grid expansions, these alterations might enhance the value of high-voltage direct current (HVDC) lines between these distinct regions.
+However, a robust trend is found in Scandinavia, where Norway, Finland and Sweden become more highly correlated.
+This change also partly holds for the Baltic region.
+At the same time Scandinavia decouples robustly from some parts of southern Europe (e.g., SE-GR, NO-ES).
+In the context of large-scale European grid expansions, these alterations might enhance the value of high-voltage direct current (HVDC) lines between these distinct regions.